ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

 ### Calls for maintainers

-* [onekp](https://docs.ropensci.org/onekp), Access sequences from the 1000 Plant Initiative (1KP).
+* **[onekp](https://docs.ropensci.org/onekp), Access sequences from the 1000 Plant Initiative (1KP)**.
+The 1000 Plants Initiative (www.onekp.com) has sequenced the transcriptomes of over 1000 plant species.
+This package allows these sequences and metadata to be retrieved and filtered by code, species or recursively by clade.
+Scientific names and NCBI taxonomy IDs are both supported.
 [Issue for volunteering](https://github.com/ropensci/onekp/issues/9)

-- **RSelenium, R Bindings for 'Selenium WebDriver'**.
+- **[RSelenium](https://docs.ropensci.org/RSelenium), R Bindings for 'Selenium WebDriver'**.
 Provides a set of R bindings for the ['Selenium 2.0 WebDriver'](https://www.selenium.dev/documentation/) using the ['JsonWireProtocol'](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol).
 'Selenium 2.0 WebDriver' allows driving a web browser natively as a user would either locally or on a remote machine using the Selenium server it marks a leap forward in terms of web browser automation.
 [Issue for volunteering](https://github.com/ropensci/RSelenium/issues/261).

-- **elastic, General Purpose Interface to 'Elasticsearch'**.
+- **[elastic](https://docs.ropensci.org/elastic), General Purpose Interface to 'Elasticsearch'**.
 Connect to 'Elasticsearch', a 'NoSQL' database built on the 'Java' Virtual Machine.
 Interacts with the ['Elasticsearch' 'HTTP' API](https://www.elastic.co/elasticsearch/), including functions for setting connection details to 'Elasticsearch' instances, loading bulk data, searching for documents with both 'HTTP' query variables and 'JSON' based body requests.
+[Issue for volunteering](https://github.com/ropensci/elastic/issues/292).

-[Issue for volunteering](https://github.com/ropensci/elastic/issues/292).### Call for comaintainers
+### Call for comaintainers

 Refer to our [recent blog post](/blog/2022/10/17/maintain-or-co-maintain-an-ropensci-package/#packages-looking-for-co-maintainers) to identify packages where help is especially wished for!